 Looking for new golf balls?

-- You are always keeping an eye out for new balls to buy.
-Golf balls are not forever.
-This is not a marriage.
+- You're always keeping an eye out for new balls to buy, because your current golf ball just isn't delivering for you?
+Remember, golf balls are not forever...this is not a marriage.

 In A Hurry?